TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    :term:`named tuple` ``ClosureVars(nonlocals, globals, builtins, unbound)``
-   is returned. *nonlocals* maps referenced names to lexical closure variables, *globals* to the function's module globals and *builtins* to the builtins visible from the function body. *unbound* is the set of names referenced in the function that could not be resolved at all given the current module globals and builtins.
+   is returned. *nonlocals* maps referenced names to lexical closure variables, *globals* to the function's module globals and *builtins* to the builtins visible kutoka the function body. *unbound* is the set of names referenced in the function that could not be resolved at all given the current module globals and builtins.